quickwit-oss/quickwit/docs/guides/storage-setup/aws-s3.md

 ## Set the Index URI

-Here is an example of how to setup your index URI in the [index config file](/docs/configuration/index-config):
+Here is an example of how to set up your index URI in the [index config file](../../configuration/index-config):
 ```yaml
 index_uri: s3://{my-bucket}/indexes/{my-index-id}
 ```